papatangosierra/Manga-Scripts-for-Indesign/README.md

 ## Art Placement

-**Set Master Art Scaling** sets a scaling factor for the art frames in the A-Master page, and therefore for all art placed using **Initialize Document** or **Auto-Place Artwork From Folder.** You should use it to arrive at an approximately correct scaling factor for a given book, bearing in mind that individual pages may need to be adjusted later depending on the nature of the art assets.
-Once you have adjusted an art frame manually, its relationship to the A-master art frame is broken and _it will no longer be affected by subsequent adjustments made with this script_.

 **Create Master Page Art Frames** creates two empty graphics frames on the _A-Master_ master page, sized to the page size plus 1/8" bleed on the outer edges.
 This is useful for setting up container frames that page artwork will later be dropped into.
 The container frames will inherit various attributes from the frames on the master page, which is useful for bulk adjusting the scale and placement of the art frames throughout the document.

 **Move All Graphics to Art Layer** moves all graphic frames in the document to the bottom-most layer.